edwardyu/edwardyu.github.io/_posts/2016-08-20-startup-ideas.markdown

 date:   2016-08-20 17:37:02 -0700
 categories: startups
 ---
 As they say, startup ideas are worthless.
 I've decided to release my list of ideas that I've been keeping.

+**Idea:** Deep learning applied to summarizing audio **Notes:** Record lectures with a smartphone, get notes emailed to you.

 **Idea:** Quantum consulting service
 **Notes:** Wouldn't your business in 20 years need experts to implement quantum algorithms to optimize your work?